Presentation✯

 Configuration✯

-To configure a connection, you must at least provide:
+To configure a connection, you must at least specify:

 - the hostname